ailintom/persons-names-MK/Database structure.md

 |titles_id    | INT   | Unique record ID, primary key |

 ### spellings (table_id: 29)
 Each record in this table represents a spelling type of a personal name.
-Generic entries are generated for names attested in sources known only from translations.
+Generic entries are generated for names attested in sources accessible only in transliteration or translation.

 | Field name        | Type  | Description |